Gang Suppression Force: Analysis

-On June 2025, a year after the deployment of MSS forces President of Kenya William Ruto in a statement cleared that the MSS forces has made little progress in fighting the gangs.
-Only less than half of the initially proposed 2,500 personnel were deployed and only 30% of the proposed equipment were delivered and the number of displaced people from the time of deployment rose from 520,000 to 1.1 Million after one year.
+In June 2025, a year after their deployment, Kenyan President William Ruto declared that the MSS made little progress in fighting the gangs.
+Less than half of the initially proposed 2,500 personnel were deployed, only 30% of the proposed equipment was delivered, and the number of displaced people from the time of deployment rose from 520,000 to 1.1 million after one year.

-According to a statement by International Crisis Group, a Belgium-based think tank, the MSS have failed to have a clear success except some isolated advances.
-They couldn't retake any major gang territory in some cases they manged to push gangs away few streets but couldn't establish control over them and were forced to retreat.
-They also couldn't kill or capture any gang leader even though they have killed some low level members.
+According to a statement by International Crisis Group, a Belgium-based think tank, the MSS has been an overall failure with a few isolated achievements.
+Despite retaking a few streets, they couldn't establish control over them nor could they retake any major gang territory.
+They also couldn't kill or capture any gang leaders.
 According to Chatham House, the MSS found itself outgunned and its members spent much of their time in their barracks.

 Casualties

 On 24 February 2025, the Mission suffered its first casualty when a Kenyan Police officer, Samuel Tompei Kaetuai, was killed in a gunfight with gangs while assisting Haitian Police.

 On 25 March 2025, gangs ambushed a Kenyan contingent while on a recovery mission which killed one Kenyan Police officer and torched three armored vehicles.
 Another Kenyan police officer was also reported to be missing after the incident and gangs claimed to have killed and was later confirmed by the Security forces.

-On 1 September 2025, an accident involving two armored vehicles killed a Kenyan police officer and injured 8 other officers.
+On 1 September 2025, an accident involving two armored vehicles killed a Kenyan police officer and injured eight other officers.